Open-MBEE/exec-ve/README.md

   "ems": "hostnameurl"
 }
 ```

-## Installation and Building
+## Installation and Building (pre 5.x)
+For instructions for building versions prior to 5.x see the [4.x Support Branch](https://github.com/Open-MBEE/ve/tree/support/4.x)

-1. Install the latest stable version of Node ( at the time of this writing 8.9.4 )
+1. Install the latest stable version of Node ( at the time of this writing 18.x )

-2. To install grunt cli:
+2. (optional) To install yarn cli:

-       npm install -g grunt-cli
+           npm install -g yarn-cli

-3. cd into angular-mms directory
-4. to install all node module dependencies specified in package.json
+3. to install all node module dependencies specified in package.json

        npm install

-6. In the root directory, run. . .
+4. Use the following commands using webpack/npm to build and bundle the app in:
-* . . .to build and bundle the app in development mode.
+   * . . . development mode.
 The final artifact will be available in the dist folder:

-      grunt
+         export VE_ENV=<your_env_name> & npm build --mode=development

-* . . .to build and bundle the app in production mode.
+   * . . .production mode.
 The final artifact will be available in the dist folder:

-      grunt release-build
+         export VE_ENV=<your_env_name> & npm build --mode=production

-* . . .to build and bundle the app in development mode.
-This will also launch a web server at localhost:9000 for serving static resources from dist folder and a proxy server for any other resources with path starting with /alfresco.
-This allows us to test with real service endpoints defined in `angular-mms-grunt-servers.json`.
-The default server is opencaeuat:
+5. Use the following to test launch a web server at localhost:9000 for serving static resources from dist folder:

-      grunt server

-* . . .to build a proxied service in develop mode with default configuration:

-      grunt server:docker

-* . . .to build and bundle the app in production mode as well as launching a web server locally and a proxy:

-      grunt release

-* . . .to build and bundle the app in production mode as well as launching a webserver locally with default configuration:

-      grunt release:docker

-* . . .to build and bundle the app with a custom configuration in dev/production mode as well as launching a webserver locally (defaults to `example`):

-      grunt <server/release>:docker --env=<env_file_name>

-* . . .to build and bundle the app in production modes, generate documentation and publish the final artifact to Artifactory:

-      grunt deploy

-* . . .to run unit tests:

-      grunt test
+         npm start

+## Building and Running standalone

-7. To deploy, zip up the dist folder, it can be served as static files from a web server.
-For convenience, can unzip it to where mms is hosted (ex. {tomcatDir}/webapps/ve, {mmshost}/ve/mms.html to access)
+To deploy standalone, build in production mode & zip up the dist folder, it can be served as static files from a web server.

-For more information, please consult the Gruntfile.js and the links at the bottom.

 ## Building and Running with Docker